Friday, September 13, 2024

 "There are three known types [of shifts]: Doppler shifts (due to motion through space away from the observer); gravitational redshifts (due to light leaving a strong gravitational field); and cosmological expansion (where space itself stretches as light travels through it).
 The way astronomers distinguish between the three depends on the kind of object they are studying."

 (Shifts on Steroids).
-When studying the 'Doppler Shift' the speed of sound of caused by the compression of non-electromagnetic objects, which do not travel at the speed of light, is the issue (Doppler was an 1800's scientist).
+When studying the 'Doppler Shift' the speed of sound caused by the compression of non-electromagnetic objects, which do not travel at the speed of light, is the issue (Doppler was an 1800's scientist).

 II.
 Einstein and Thermodynamics